Is there anything I should be thinking about before I apply?

 You are welcome to apply for multiple programs!
 Please consult each program's itinerary to make sure that they do not overlap.
 If you are applying for programs with conflicting travel dates, our online application system will prompt you to rank your programs by priority.

-Yes, nearly all Group Study Programs are able to accept Visiting/Open Studies students for participation.
-Many programs are also able to accept non-UCalgary students as participants; if you are a non-UCalgary student and your application is accepted, the Group Study team will provide instructions for you to apply to become a visiting student at UCalgary.
+Yes, nearly all Group Study Programs are able to accept Open Studies students for participation.
+Many programs are also able to accept non-UCalgary students as Visiting Students.
+Please scroll to the bottom of this FAQ to read more detailed information about Open Studies/Visiting students.

 What happens if my application is accepted?